Do you Dread going to work because of the way in which you are being treated there? Are you being bullied at work?

 All of a sudden nothing she did was right, she was criticised in team meetings, humiliated in front of work colleagues, isolated by her line manager and her appraisals became below par.
 BM was side-lined.
 As far as she could see nothing had changed in her work performance.

 In reality, what had changed was that BM’s former line manager had been promoted and the new manager she was reporting into saw her as a threat.
-Maybe she perceived some slight, this was possibly some sort of personality clash but despite raising the issue internally the Company failed to address the problem and BM ended up suffering severe work related stress and taking a prolonged period of sick leave.
+Maybe there was some sort of personality clash but despite raising the issue internally the Company failed to address the problem and BM ended up suffering severe work-related stress and taking a prolonged period of sick leave.
 BM was diagnosed with depression and eventually resigned her position and came to us for help.